AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 **Course Moderation**

-Click **General** from the left pane, and select the Course Moderation option to enable the Course Moderation functionality.
+Click **[!UICONTROL General]** from the left pane, and select the Course Moderation option to enable the Course Moderation functionality.
 To know more about this feature, see [Course Moderation](courses.md#main-pars_header_1879001177).

 **Discussion Board**